 [Updated July 2023] When will we run out of names?
 Although I originally got involved in product naming as an add-on feature to the business of copywriting, it really does call on very particular skills.
 It’s often thought of as the ultimate in creative writing, as so much is condensed into just one word.
 There have also been a tidal wave of nonsensical trendy names that sound creative over the past few years.
 They only add to the perception of it being some sort of dark art (although I think they probably have more to do with the difficulty of getting one-word domain names).

-When faced with the need for a name, the possibilities are almost limitless – from functional descriptive names such as Northwest Airlines, to evocative names such as Virgin and Twitter to acronyms (a special mention goes to FCUK) and family names such as Cadbury’s.
+When faced with the need for a name, the possibilities are almost limitless – from functional descriptive names such as Northwest Airlines, to evocative names such as Virgin and Twitter (now called X – see below) to acronyms (a special mention goes to FCUK) and family names such as Cadbury’s.

 Product naming: where do you see the brand in 3 years?

 Somewhere within all those choices there is a best option for the product and market you are entering.
 Getting to it certainly requires some creative thinking on the part of the writers, but also -crucially – the full involvement of the marketing and product developers.
 How do they see the product now, three years from now and what is the end game?
 What makes it stand out and if the answer is nothing, how will it survive in the market?
 And how can we find a consensus amongst the dozens of suggestions that can arise?